Nicaragua FAQs

 Situated well within the tropics, Nicaragua has a typical tropical climate with high temperatures all year round at low altitudes.
 Temperatures are significantly modified by altitude – higher up it can be very cool at night.
 May-Nov is rainy season, but places on the eastern coast, the Caribbean side, tend to be rather wetter, and to have a longer rainy season, than those on the Pacific coast to the west.
 There’s a risk of tropical storms or hurricanes Jun-Nov.

-Córdoba.
+The official currency of Nicaragua is the Córdoba.
 Notes can be obtained from exchange houses and also from banks which will supply advances on a debit or credit card.
 There are ATMs in large towns where you can use a UK credit or debit card.
 You may have to ask your bank to authorise withdrawals before you leave UK, and amounts may be limited.
 ATMs allow you to choose between dollar or córdoba notes but the latter come in large denominations – try to break them down when you can.
-There are no ATMs (as of 2016) in El Castillo or the Solentiname islands and only one on Ometepe – bring cash with you to these places.
+There are few ATMs outside of the main cities: bring cash with you for rural areas.

 What countries does Nicaragua combine well with?